 - what credit score do car dealers use

-- what credit bureau does car dealers use
+- what credit report does car dealers use